Michalkcb/Michalkcb/README.md

 - 🔭 I’m currently working on

-        Changing the layout of the home page
+        Changing the layout of the home page.
+        JavaScript portfolio projects.
+        React portfolio projects.

 - 🌱 I’m currently learning

-    Now I'm in the process of learning React
+    Now I'm in the process of learning React.

-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help

-    Start working as frontend developer
+    To start working as Front-end developer.

 - 📫 How to reach me